Kildonan’s Camp Dunnabeck

-Founded in 1955, Camp Dunnabeck is the oldest residential program of its kind.
+Founded in 1955, Kildonan’s Camp Dunnabeck is the oldest residential program of its kind.
 Camp Dunnabeck is an academic summer camp for students with dyslexia and language-based learning differences.
 We accept students of average to above-average intelligence.
-Camp runs from the last week in June through the end of July, every summer.
+Camp runs for six weeks every summer.
 Our camp is for boys and girls, ages 8 to 16 years old.
 Boarding is available, as well as day camper options.

-*Camp Dunnabeck is a non-profit youth-camp of the Kildonan Organization and is not affiliated with The Marvelwood School
+*Camp Dunnabeck is a non-profit youth-camp of Kildonan Services Inc.

-Camp Dunnabeck is an academic summer camp for boys and girls ages 8 to 16 with dyslexia and language-based learning differences.
+Kildonan’s Camp Dunnabeck is an in-person academic summer camp for boys and girls ages 8 to 16 with dyslexia and language-based learning differences.
 We accept students of average to above-average intelligence.

 The Camp Dunnabeck program balances dedicated language remediation with outstanding recreational activities.
 We pair every camper with an Orton-Gillingham tutor for a one-to-one, one hour Language Training session every day.
 Each camper completes tutoring-based assignments in study hall, the length of which varies based on the age of the camper.

-When they’re not studying, campers can choose from a wide array of fun activities and weekend excursions which tap into the natural resources of the campus and the region.
+When they’re not studying, campers can choose from a wide array of fun activities and weekend excursions that tap into the natural resources of the campus and the region.

 When campers return to school in the fall, they discover that they’re rested, relaxed, and ready for success!